 (NB: Check the cathedral calendar for occasional service-related limits on visiting times)

 Tours run every 30 minutes to two hours most days: a notice outside the catacombs entrance announces the next tour time.
-You don’t have to book ahead – just join a tour.
+You don’t book a time unless you’re a large group: just join a tour.

 - We went round in about 20 minutes, but it was a small group and the guide only needed to use English most of the time.
 So set aside a little longer otherwise

-- Most of the tour route takes you through fairly wide, bright rooms and corridors, but expect one or two uneven floors, darker areas and steps, too
+- Most of the tour route took us through fairly wide, bright rooms and corridors, but expect one or two uneven floors, darker areas and steps, too

 Should you wish to tick off a couple more boxes on your list of Vienna crypts, then consider:

 - The Imperial Crypt (mentioned above) contains dozens of Emperors, Empresses and similar.
-Full of spectacular coffins
+Full of spectacular, ornate and sometimes macabre coffins and sarcophagi

-- The equally Gothic Michaelerkirche church often offers tours of its crypts (but check language availability)
+- The equally Gothic Michaelerkirche church offers a tour of its crypts (but check language availability)

 How to get to the catacombs